agilemation/Belkin-WeMo-Command-Line-Tools/README.md

 - To get the state you can use a command such as

     `$ wemo --host powerswitch1.lnd --action GETSTATE`
+With no other flags, as long as the switch can be contacted, the script should return either `ON` or `OFF` depending on its current state.

 ## Turning a switch ON or OFF
 - To turn a switch ON or OFF you can use a command such as...